 - Difficulty expressing opinions because they are able to see all sides of an issue – they need a little more time to form opinions

 - Introverted – recharges energy by being alone

 - A natural reluctance to create conflict can make them the office patsy, fall guy, or mediator

 - Poor concentration in open and populated spaces

-Keeping in mind that I will be using generalizations and not all empaths have the same needs and there will always be exceptions, here is an model work environment for empaths.
+Keeping in mind that I will be using generalizations and not all empaths have the same needs so there will always be exceptions, here is a model work environment for empaths.